aingelc12ell/jaira-terraform-azure/README.md

 # jaira-terraform-azure
-Terraform sample scripts for azure deployment
+Sample Terraform Scripts as proof-of-concept implementation on Azure for Jaira